Transport Dependency: Optimal Transport Based Dependency Measures: Introduction

 \section{Introduction}

-In this article, we explore a method to quantify the statistical dependence between two random variables $\xi$ and $\zeta$ on Polish spaces $X$ and $Y$ via optimal transport.
-The core idea is to calculate the effort necessary to transform the joint distribution $\gamma$ of $\xi$ and $\zeta$ into the product $\mu\otimes\nu$ of their marginal distributions $\mu$ and $\nu$.
-This motivates the definition of the \emph{transport dependency}
+In this article, we explore a method to quantify the statistical dependence between two random variables $\xi$ and $\zeta$ on Polish spaces $X$ and $Y$ via optimal transport (see, e.g., \cite{rachev1998}, \cite{villani2008}, \cite{ambrosio2008}, \cite{santambrogio2015} for comprehensive analytical or \cite{peyre2019} and \cite{panaretos2020} for computational and statistical treatments).
+The core idea is to calculate the effort necessary to transform the joint distribution $\gamma$ of $\xi$ and $\zeta$ into the product of their marginal distributions $\mu$ and $\nu$.
+This motivates the definition of the \emph{transport dependency} (Definition~\ref{def:transport-dependency})

 where $\ot_c$ is the optimal transport cost with (non-negative) base costs $c$ on $X\times Y$.
-The infimum on the right is taken over the set of all couplings between $\gamma$ and $\mu\otimes\nu$, i.e., distributions $\pi$ with marginals $\gamma$ and $\mu\otimes\nu$ (see \cite{villani2008} for a comprehensive treatment).
+The infimum on the right is taken over the set of all couplings between $\gamma$ and $\mu\otimes\nu$, i.e., probability distributions $\pi$ on $(X\times Y)^2$ with marginals $\gamma$ and $\mu\otimes\nu$.
+Figure~\ref{fig:tdep-marginal-tdep}a illustrates this concept.
 If the cost function has benign properties, the transport dependency $\td$ displays many traits that are attractive for a measure of statistical association.
-For example, if $c$ is a metric (or a power thereof), then $\td(\gamma) = 0$ if and only if $\gamma = \mu\otimes\nu$, which is the case of statistical independence of $\xi$ and $\zeta$.
-Figure~\ref{fig:tdep-marginal-tdep}a illustrates the intuition behind this concept.
+For instance, if $c$ is a metric, then $\td(\gamma) = 0$ if and only if $\gamma = \mu\otimes\nu$, which means statistical independence of $\xi$ and $\zeta$.